ShrutiShahi18/azzurro-hotel-insights-engine/README.md

 - **Context window limit** — Only the most recent 30 reviews are sent to GPT.
 For hotels with hundreds of reviews, older feedback is excluded from AI analysis.
 - **Model availability** — Insight generation depends on an active OpenAI API key.
 Without one, the rule-based fallback produces structurally correct but less nuanced insights.
 - **No historical insight storage** — Each call to `/api/insights/generate` replaces existing insights for that hotel.
 There is no insight versioning or history.

-### Deployment

-- **Local Kubernetes deployment** — The Kubernetes manifests are designed and tested against Docker Desktop's local Kubernetes cluster.
-This demonstrates container orchestration locally; it is not a claim of deployment to a managed cloud Kubernetes service such as AKS, EKS, or GKE.
-- **No production ingress/TLS setup** — The local Kubernetes deployment uses `kubectl port-forward` for browser access rather than a public Ingress, load balancer, or TLS termination layer.

 ### Architecture